-If the court gives you a suspended committal order because you have not paid your debts, it means that you won’t go to prison as long as you make payments of a certain amount that have been worked out by the court.
+Suspended committal order If you are given a suspended committal order by the court because you have not paid your debts, it means that you won’t go to prison as long as you make payments of a certain amount that have been worked out by the court.

 County Court Judgment (CCJ)

-When the county court decides that a money debt must be repaid, the creditor can use methods including bailiffs, a charging order and attachment of earnings if you do not pay.
+When the county court decides that a credit debt must be repaid, the creditor can use methods including bailiffs, a charging order and attachment of earnings if you do not pay.